-Swedish capital rocked by riots
+Sweden: Riots erupt in Stockholm neighborhood

 In 2013, large scale riots flared for a week in the Swedish capital, with gangs setting fire to schools and a police station.

-At a rally in Florida on Saturday, the President remarked: "You look at what's happening last night in Sweden.
+At a rally in Florida on Saturday, the US President remarked: "You look at what's happening last night in Sweden.
 Sweden, who would believe this?
 Sweden.
 They took in large numbers.
 They're having problems like they never thought possible."

 However, a former US ambassador told CNN that the country is perfectly safe regardless of the influx of refugees in recent years.